Wyoming County, New York

 Wyoming County is a county in the U.S. state of New York in the state's western area.
 As of the 2020 census, the population was 40,531.
 The county seat is Warsaw.
 The name is modified from a Lenape (Delaware) Native American word meaning "broad bottom lands".
 Wyoming County was formed from Genesee County in 1841.
 Wyoming County is one of New York's mostly agricultural counties.
 With an estimated 47,500 dairy cows in the county, there are more cattle in Wyoming County than people.
+The county is part of the Finger Lakes region of the state.

 History

-As with the rest of Western New York, Wyoming County was part of disputed territory throughout the 17th and 18th centuries, claimed by the Massachusetts Bay Colony, Connecticut Colony, Pennsylvania Colony, New York Colony, and New France.
+As with the rest of Western New York, Wyoming County was part of disputed territory throughout the 17th and 18th centuries, claimed by the Massachusetts Bay Colony, Connecticut Colony, Province of Pennsylvania, New York Colony, and New France.
 New York's claims were not recognized until the Treaty of Hartford was ratified in 1786 and were not actively asserted until the Holland Purchase.

 In regard to New York's claim, as of 1683 the present Wyoming County was part of Albany County of the Province of New York.
 This was an enormous county, including the northern part of New York State as well as all of the present State of Vermont and, in theory, extending westward to the Pacific Ocean.
 This county was reduced in size on July 3, 1766, by the creation of Cumberland County, and further on March 16, 1770, by the creation of Gloucester County, both containing territory now in the state of Vermont.

 On March 12, 1772, what was left of Albany County was split into three parts, one remaining under the name Albany County.
 One of the other pieces, Tryon County, contained the western portion (and thus, since no western boundary was specified, theoretically still extended west to the Pacific).
 The eastern boundary of Tryon County was approximately five miles west of the present city of Schenectady, and the county included the western part of the Adirondack Mountains and the area west of the West Branch of the Delaware River.
 The area then designated as Tryon County now includes 37 counties of New York State.